Bluesky at Home » Home Decor » Accessories » 7 Wonderful Winter Mantel Decorating Ideas

 7 Wonderful Winter Mantel Decorating Ideas

-Are your Christmas decorations neatly organized and packed away?
-Winter is here and one of the first places to decorate is your fireplace area.
+When do you take down your Christmas decorations?
+When do you transition from Christmas to winter decor?
+One of the first places to transition your home from Christmas to winter is your fireplace area.
 I have 7 wonderful winter mantel decorating ideas for you.

 After all the emphasis on color during Christmas, I love the calmer approach to winter decor.
 These seven wonderful winter mantel decorating ideas will give you a process to help you create a softer, natural look.